Forex Price Action Basics - Lesson 3: Trending Markets

 Highs and lows?

 Each price swing creates a swing high or swing low.
 These swing highs and lows can define a trend.
-These swing highs and lows are also the main characteristic of up-trends and downtrends.
 When price up-trends, price creates a series of higher swing highs and higher swing lows.
 When price downtrends, price creates a series of lower swing lows and lower swing highs.
 To obtain a better understanding of trend highs and lows, please watch the video below...

 Price moves higher - swing high, rally or push